web-infra-dev/modern.js/packages/document/main-doc/docs/en/guides/topic-detail/generator/create/option.md

 Specify the default project configuration.

-By default, `@modern-js/create` will prompt for interactive questions such as language selection and package management tools during the execution process.
+By default, `@modern-js/create` will prompt for interactive questions such as language selection and package managers during the execution process.
 When it is necessary to specify these configuration contents in advance, they can be passed in through this field.

 This field is a JSON string.
-For example, when specifying a package management tool:
+For example, when specifying a package manager:

 ```bash
 npx @modern-js/create@latest --config '{"packageManager": "pnpm"}'